pyranges/pyranges_1.x/docs/tutorial.rst

 Tutorial
 ========

-:class:`PyRanges <pyranges.PyRanges>` objects represent sequence intervals ("ranges") such as genomic regions.
+:class:`PyRanges <pyranges1.PyRanges>` objects represent sequence intervals ("ranges") such as genomic regions.
 Examples include gene annotations, mapped reads, protein domains, and results from Blast or analogous software.
 Pyranges provides convenient methods to load data in GFF, GTF, BED, BAM format.
 In this tutorial, we refer to PyRanges objects for their